 I had to shake up my daily patterns.
 I have more time during the day than I used to have and I need to use that time as a gift.
 What in the past was throw-away time – that late afternoon time used for clean-up for the day – can now be used more fully.

 I schedule workouts or more office time.
-I can really pack it in and I love how productive I can be late in the day.
+I can really pack it in, and I love how productive I can be late in the day.

 Remember when weekends meant kids sports back to back?
 I couldn’t wait for that to end and now I wish I had it to do over again!
 Of course.
 When you live alone, Friday evening can be one of the most daunting times of the week if you don’t make any plans.

 Planning is the key.
 Give yourself some goals so you feel good about what you accomplished come Monday morning.
 Here is how it looks for me: I plan two workouts, one each day.
 I plan one household project.
-Changing out the closet from winter to summer will be my next open day.
+Changing out the closet from spring to summer will be my next open day.
 I book one day of social time with friends who don’t mind me hanging around with them.
 Also, I decide on one “hobby” project.
 I am a knitter.